 Directors have fiduciary duties to act in the best interests of the company and its shareholders and with reasonable care, not to act for any improper purpose nor for their personal gain.
-The rules relating to these matters have evolved over a number of years and a statutory code setting out these duties is currently being proposed.
+The rules relating to these matters have evolved over a number of years.
 The articles of association normally make provision for directors not to be allowed to participate in decisions relating to any matter in which they have an interest and there is a statutory requirement to declare all interests to the company.
 In addition, certain types of contract between the company and its directors must be approved in advance by shareholders.